omega-gg/VBML/software.md

 ## Video Browser

-A Video Browser is a comprehensive Semantic Player designed for desktop computers with a focus on track browsing and editing functionalities.
+A Video Browser is a comprehensive [Semantic Player](https://omega.gg/about/SemanticPlayer) designed for desktop computers with a focus on track browsing and editing functionalities.
 It supports the core semantic playback together with a comprehensive local library.
 This enables playlist(s) and feed(s) creation and provides an efficient way to organize video tracks.
 It also comes with additional desktop functionalities like video tabs and drag & drop.

 ## Remote Video Screen

-A Remote Video Screen is a streamlined Semantic Player designed to take streaming requests from a remote player.
+A Remote Video Screen is a streamlined [Semantic Player](https://omega.gg/about/SemanticPlayer) designed to take streaming requests from a remote player.
 It supports the core semantic playback along with a simple server that listens to incoming connections on the network.
 It has no user interface because it's designed to be used in conjunction with another player that acts as a remote controller.
 It can be seen as a software television screen.
-Paired with a Semantic Player that acts like a remote, it can be considered as a modern form of television.
+Paired with a Semantic Player that acts like a remote it can be considered as a modern form of television.

 ## Related projects